evilsocket/opensnitch/wiki/Rules.md

 As already mentioned, the order of rules is critical.
 If you use Firefox and prioritize Allow rules to allow Firefox's connections, web navegation will be faster.

 But the type of rule also impacts the rule's performance. `regexp` and `list` types are slower than `simple` because `regexp` and `list` types check multiple parameters while simple rules check just one.
+And `regexp` is the slowest, because is the more complex type.

 ---